SS Cape Isabel

 The SS Cape Isabel (AKR-5062) was originally launched in 1976 as the SS Nevada, a Type C7 commercial ship.
 The States SS company took the first contract in 1976 and it operated until it was transferred to Lykes Brothers steamship company and renamed the SS Charles Lykes.
 Later the ship was reacquired from its commercial roles and brought back under military control via the Maritime Administration and renamed the Cape Isabel.
 Since then it has been kept in ready reserve status and used occasionally for heavy lifting operations to European theaters to have equipment air-lifted to active engagements.
 It has heavily participated in Operation Enduring Freedom ferrying goods across the Atlantic to staging points in Europe.
 As of August 2021, the ship is undergoing recommissioning at Vigor Shipyards in Portland, Oregon.

+As of May 2024, berthed in Long Beach, California adjacent to SS Cape Inscription.